ThomasBalaban/namiv3/nami/audio_utils/readme.md

 ```

 Your AI system will now receive real-time transcripts from both desktop audio and microphone input through a single, consistent interface.

-## Troubleshooting

-If you encounter issues:

-1. Check that MongoDB and RabbitMQ are running
-2. Verify connection URIs if using non-default configurations
-3. Enable debug mode with `--debug` for more detailed output
-4. Check log files for MongoDB and RabbitMQ for service-specific errors